2bithacker/2bithacker.github.io/_posts/2015-02-16-zfs-on-a-freebsd-droplet.md

 ### Extract tarball over / and reboot

 1. `cd /`
+2. `rm -rf boot` to prevent old kernels or modules from getting loaded
-2. `tar xf /path/to/mfsbsd-10.3-RELEASE-amd64.tar`
+3. `tar xf /path/to/mfsbsd-10.3-RELEASE-amd64.tar`
-3. (optional) edit `/boot/loader.conf` to set initial IP addrs and such
+4. (optional) edit `/boot/loader.conf` to set initial IP addrs and such
-3. `reboot`
+5. `reboot`

 After this point, you'll want to be on the droplet's console.
 It should reboot into the mfsBSD environment.
 If you didn't edit `loader.conf` then you'll need to manually configure vtnet0 for Internet access.